hagenhaus/hagenhaus-com/en/docs/hhdatalist/index.md

 # HHDataList

-HHDataList is a configurable website UI component that enables site visitors to access REST APIs.
+HHDataList is a UI component that enables website users to access REST APIs.

 # User Interface